Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 - Instead of cumin and cilantro, try dried basil and fresh parsley or dried oregano and fresh basil.

-- Add some cooked chickpeas, black beans or kidney beans for some plant based protein in this summer corn salad.
+- Add some cooked chickpeas and black beans, or kidney beans, for some plant-based protein in this summer corn salad.

 - Grilled shrimp also makes a good lean protein addition.

-- For a “reduced salt” version, leave out the salt and add a little more fresh lemon juice.
+- For a low-sodium version, leave out the salt and add a little more fresh lemon juice.

 - If life hasn’t given you lemons, freshly squeezed juice from a lime can work.
 Two teaspoons of apple cider vinegar can also add a bit of acidic flavor.